Marilyn Lima: Career

 Lima continued her career on television with the TV movie Entre deux mères (2016) (“Between two mums”) and Frank Bellocq's Des jours meilleurs (2017).
 In 2017, she was chosen to play Manon Demissy in the French adaptation of Skam.

-On April 23, 2019, she announced via Instagram that she would be in the music video for DJ Petit Biscuit's song "We Were Young" featuring JP Cooper.
-On November 5, 2019, she announced via Instagram that she was filming for Julien Leclercq's Sentinelle.
-It was released on Netflix on March 5, 2021.
+On 23 April 2019 she announced, via Instagram, that she would be in the music video for DJ Petit Biscuit's song "We Were Young" featuring JP Cooper.
+On 5 November 2019 she announced, via Instagram, that she was filming for Julien Leclercq's Sentinelle.
+It was released on Netflix on 5 March 2021.

 Screen Daily reported that Lima had been cast along with Nicolas Duvauchelle in A Mermaid in Paris, Mathias Malzieu's directorial debut based on his novel of the same name.
-The film secured a theatrical release on March 11, 2020 but was interrupted by the COVID-19 pandemic.
-When theatres began reopening following the initial stay-at-home order, the film was rereleased on June 22.
+The film secured a theatrical release on 11 March 2020, but was interrupted by the COVID-19 pandemic.
+When theatres began reopening following the initial stay-at-home order, the film was re-released on 22 June.

-On September 28, 2020, FranceTV Pro announced that Lima was cast as Pauline in a mini-series called J'ai menti (“I lied”).
+On 28 September 2020 FranceTV Pro announced that Lima was cast as Pauline in a mini-series called J'ai menti (“I lied”).
 Filming began in early September and concluded in December.
 The program aired on France 2 in August 2021.

-On September 8, 2021, Coulisses TV announced that Lima was cast as Kimmy in a TV film remake of Constance aux enfers (1963), directed by Gaël Morel and starring Miou-Miou as Constance and Salim Kechiouche as Amine, Kimmy's boyfriend.
+On 8 September 2021 Coulisses TV announced that Lima was cast as Kimmy in a TV film remake of Constance aux enfers (1963), directed by Gaël Morel and starring Miou-Miou as Constance and Salim Kechiouche as Amine, Kimmy's boyfriend.
 Filming began in September 2021.

 In 2022, Lima joined the team of Frank Bellocq (whom she'd previously worked with for Soda tele-series Des jours meilleurs) for a new tele-series called @venir, starring Kev Adams and Natacha Lindinger.
-Filming has already begun as of August 2022 and is expected to wrap later this year, while broadcast is planned for early 2023 on TF1.
+Filming began August 2022 and wrapped later that year, while the broadcast premiered in February 2023 on TF1.

+In January 2023, Lima began filming for a new project titled Brigade Anonymes.
+In March 2023, Lima was cast in a sci-fi series called Bugarach where she would play Emilie, a young university student investigating her father's mysterious death.
+In July 2023, Lima traveled to Tahiti to film for an upcoming horror-thriller movie titled Maraé.
+She is set to star as Alicia, one of four surfers who travel to Tahiti in their search to capture the perfect wave.